-Six weeks after the first treatment, the patient was reappointed and the maxillary anterior teeth # 11, 12 and 22 were extracted using the same approach as applied to the maxillary posterior tooth # 14 during the first treatment (second treatment).
+Six weeks after the first treatment, the patient was reappointed and the maxillary anterior teeth # 11, 12, and 22 were extracted (second treatment) using the same approach as applied to the maxillary posterior tooth # 14 during the first treatment.
 During this procedure, biopsies of the areas grafted during the first treatment with the MCBPA/PRGF-2/UA-ADRCs (right) and the MCBPA/PRGF-2/saline (left) were collected using a trephine bur (length: 18 mm; inner diameter: 2.6 mm; outer diameter: 3.2 mm; Trepan Bur 227A.204.032; Komet Dental, Lemgo, Germany).
 Biopsies were fixed by immersion in 4% buffered formaldehyde at room temperature.
-After at least one day of fixation they were prepared for histologic and immunohistological analysis (described in detail below).
+After at least 1 d of fixation they were prepared for histologic and immunohistological analysis (described in detail below).

-The postoperative management (prescription of analgetics, antibiotics and chlorhexidine mouthwash, restriction of tooth brushing in the surgical area, removal of sutures and routine monitoring) was the same as performed during the first treatment.
+The postoperative management (prescription of analgesics, antibiotics, and chlorhexidine mouthwash, restriction of tooth brushing in the surgical area, removal of sutures, and routine monitoring) was the same as performed after the first treatment.

 The patient was reappointed again at 34 wk after the second treatment and prepared for dental implant placement surgery (third treatment).
 Anesthesia was induced via local infiltration of Ultracain-DS Forte (Sanofi-Aventis).
 Then, an osteotomy for implant placement was initially prepared in the alveolar bone using a trephine bur that was identical to the one used during the second treatment (Trepan Bur 227A.204.032; Komet Dental), and biopsies of the areas grafted during the first treatment with the MCBPA/PRGF-2/UA-ADRCs (right side) and the MCBPA/PRGF-2/saline (left side) were collected (these biopsies were handled and processed in the same way as the biopsies that were collected during the second treatment).
 The osteotomies for implant placement were prepared by sequential cutting to the radiographically determined length with surgical drills in graduated diameters according to the dental implant manufacturer’s instructions of use.
 Implants were then placed according to the manufacturer’s recommendations (ASTRA TECH implants with cover screw, Dentsply, Mannheim, Germany).
-Implants of the following dimensions were inserted into the finally prepared osteotomies: regions 16 and 26: 5.0 S 11 mm; region 14: 4.0 S 13 mm; regions 12, 15 and 25: 4.0 S 11 mm; and region 22: 3.5 S 11 mm.
+Implants of the following dimensions were inserted into the finally prepared osteotomies: regions 16 and 26: 5.0 S 11 mm; region 14: 4.0 S 13 mm; regions 12, 15, and 25: 4.0 S 11 mm; and region 22: 3.5 S 11 mm.
 All implants achieved a high primary stability of 25-30 Ncm insertion torque.
 The implant access holes were closed with cover screws prior to primary soft tissue closure as performed during the first treatment (Figure 3b).
-The postoperative management was the same as performed during the first and second treatments.
+The postoperative management was the same as performed after the first and second treatments.